-Portugal's benign social climate, low crime rate, and high security standards mean that it offers a generally positive operational environment.
-The country continues to benefit from previous reforms that aimed to improve education levels, contain nominal wage growth, reduce public-sector bureaucracy, improve infrastructure, and expedite the creation and closure of companies.
+Portugal's stable social climate, low crime rate, and high security standards mean that it offers a generally positive operational environment.
+Recent legislation has aimed to raise education levels, contain nominal wage growth, reduce public-sector bureaucracy, improve infrastructure, and expedite the creation and closure of companies.
 Excessive bureaucracy remains a problem, however, as does corruption in public works contracts.
-The PS's rollback of austerity and privatisation has reduced the likelihood of widespread industrial action, although isolated sectoral strikes over wages and conditions are likely to affect ports, marine cargo, railways, and the public sector, especially during the campaign for the October 2019 election.
+An unprecedented economic downturn as a result of the COVID-19 pandemic has moderately increased risks of widespread industrial action during 2020.
+Isolated sectoral strikes over wages and conditions remain more probable and are likely to affect ports, marine cargo, railways, and the public sector.

 Vaccinations required to enter the country